NATO must 'stand up' to authoritarian regimes China and Russia, says Stoltenberg | DW | 14.06.2021

 Afghanistan has been marked by constant violent attacks on both military and civilian targets amid a peace process between the government and the Taliban.
 But this violence has surged since May 1, when the United States began to withdraw its remaining forces from the country.

-NATO's communique also tackled space, stating: "We recognize the growing importance of space for the security and prosperity of our nations."
+NATO's communique also tackled looked beyond the Earth, saying: "We recognize the growing importance of space for the security and prosperity of our nations."

 It added that space would contribute to the organization's deterrence and defense plans and said that secure access to space was "essential."